olavodias/GitHubApps.AspNetCore.Mvc/README.md

    //TODO: Override the virtual methods for each event }

-public class MyGitHubAppWithAuthentication: GitHubAppBase {
+// If your App needs to connect to GitHub and do any action, you will need authentication public class MyGitHubAppWithAuthentication: GitHubAppBase {
     // override the property to a non-nullable property, this will prevent the warning CS8602 (Dereference of a possibly null reference) from being displayed